radinsky/broadlink-http-rest/README.md

 ```

 7) Added simple Macro language
 Any Command can start with the word MACRO followed by a list of other commands.
 Each command will be done in order.
+You may repeat a command (useful for
+navigating menus) by putting a comma followed a repeat count after the command.
+For example, "right,5" will send the "right" command 5 time.
+You can use also
-You can use "sleep1", "sleep2", "sleep3", etc. to pause for the given number of seconds
+use "sleep1", "sleep2", "sleep3", etc. to insert a pause.
+In this case,
+a comma is optional.

 TODO/IDEA: Ability to test a status in the Macro and branch to another macro.